 - Agile competition goes beyond lean manufacturing by permitting the customer, jointly with the vendor or provider, to determine what the product will be. - For agile competitors, the ability to individualize products comes at little or no increase in manufacturing cost.
-It does, however exact a cost: It requires major changes in organization, management philosophy, and operations. - Managers need to be trained in how to lead Agile teams by experienced Agile CXO's.
+It does, however exact a cost: It requires major changes in organization, management philosophy, and operations. - Managers need to be trained in how to lead Agile teams.